ToGoBananas/trax_retail/Readme.md

 # Other comments

-- I've decided to use SingleStore as database because it has many cool features for ML/CV projects and I've always wanted to try it :)
+- I've decided to use SingleStore as a database because it has many cool features for ML/CV projects, and I've always wanted to try it :)
-- Consistency should be enforced on application side
+- Consistency should be enforced on the application side
-- SingleStore might be not the best choice cause of poor integration with python ecosystem
+- SingleStore might not be the best choice cause of poor integration with python ecosystem
 - The images are going to be stored in S3 storage (minio)

 # Areas of improvement